CharlyMannion/CMannion_CV/README.md

 [Linkedin](https://www.linkedin.com/in/charly-mannion-75483523/) |
 [Github](https://github.com/CharlyMannion) | [Skills](https://github.com/CharlyMannion/CMannion_CV#skills) | [Education](https://github.com/CharlyMannion/CMannion_CV#education) | [Experience](https://github.com/CharlyMannion/CMannion_CV#experience)

 I am a full stack developer and current student at Northcoders, a Coding Bootcamp.
-My previous experience includes working as a Technology Consultant at EY, as a Business Analyst at RBS, and I am a graduate of the University of Edinburgh and Makers Academy.
-I am looking for an interesting and challenging role in which the development of my technical and people skills will be encouraged, at a company with an inclusive and supportive culture.
-I am excited to get back to work following a period of absence from work due to ill health.
-This experience has strengthened my resolve to become a skilled software developer.
+I am a flexible thinker, a keen learner, and I have a curiosity for both peeople and tech.
+I am drawn to coding as I find the problem-solving and collaborative working style to be fun, rewarding and satisfying.
+I am excited to start my first role after a period absence from work due to personal matters.
+This experience strengthened my resolve to become a skilled engineer.

 ## Projects
 | Title | Description | Development Timeframe | Technologies Used | Test Suites/CIs/CDs Employed |